redFrik/udk17-Digital_Harmony/udk170713/README.md

 ![systempref](02systempref.png?raw=true "systempref")

-things to check with beamers...
+things to check with projectors...

 * never turn off the power to the projector without letting it cool off (wait for the fan to stop spinning)
 * lamp setting (sometimes you want eco mode to save the lamp - sometimes not)
 * keystone
 * colour profile
 * turn off screensavers, nightshift, f.lux, notifications etc in your system and other things that can pop up during performance
-* bring small wooden sticks to adjust the projector
+* bring small wooden sticks to put under the feet to adjust the projector

 extra
 --